syedaliadil2010-test/coding-assignment/README.md

 - Can you use version control correctly?
 - Can you follow instructions and meet scope requirements?

 :warning: When you are finished, please update your readme with a description of which features you implemented and any feedback on the test.
-Then submit the Github link to your finished project to us via email.
+Then submit the GitHub link to your finished project to us via email.

 ## Updates: ##
 - 2023-06-08 Added some sample code to serve as a starting point (delete indexed data, index new data, perform simple search on indexed data).